ndewijer/communityday-hugo-speaker-generator/implementation_plan.md

     - "speaker-slug-2"  # Multiple speakers supported
 room: "2"  # Room number/name from data source
 agenda: "1100"  # Agenda time in HHMM format from data source
+sponsors:  # Only included when sponsors exist
+    - "sponsor-slug-1"
+    - "sponsor-slug-2"  # Multiple sponsors supported, comma-separated in Excel
 duration: "30" or "60"  # Mapped from duration string
 ---